Death Valley Hikes: An Adventure Through the Heat and Beyond

 1. Golden Canyon to Gower Gulch Loop

 Why it’s Special: The vibrant colors of the canyon walls, especially during sunrise or sunset, make this hike a photographer’s dream.
 As you hike deeper into the canyon, the walls seem to glow with hues of gold, pink, and red.
-It’s an unforgettable experience.
+It’s an unforgettable experience and one of the best hikes in Death Valley National Park.

 Mountains with all colors of orange